 SPONSORED PROJECTS ADMINISTRATION, COLUMBIA UNIVERSITY http://www.spa.columbia.edu

-Synopsis: The Sponsored Projects Administration Office (SPA, formerly RA or Research Administration) offers a list of granting agencies and search engines for additional funding opportunities.
+Synopsis: The Sponsored Projects Administration Office (SPA) offers a list of granting agencies and search engines for additional funding opportunities.
 In addition, SPA handles administrative aspects of research grants.
 Students applying for a research grant must always do so through SPA and follow the specifications of SPA detailed in the above website.

 E3B GRADUATE STUDENT TEACHING GUIDELINES